Fiestas Patrias (Chile): Customs and traditions

-Consumption of traditional Chilean foods is one of the principal displays of the Fiestas Patrias.
+It is customary to prepare traditional Chilean food and drinks during this period.
+Among the most popular dishes and beverages are empanadas, anticuchos, barbecued meats (asados), choripanes, and sopaipillas; as well as the terremoto (white pipeño wine or white wine with pineapple ice cream and a splash of cognac, fernet, grenadine, Chilean pisco, or rum), chicha (made from apples or grapes), piscola, and beer, among others.
 Chileans prepare these foods in their homes, or they go to fondas.
 Fondas are venues, often tents, prepared and decorated for the Fiestas Patrias where traditional Chilean dishes and beverages are served.
 The largest fondas are found in Parque O'Higgins.
 Each year the Chilean President kicks off the Fiestas Patrias celebrations at one of these locales.
 For many years, the selected fonda was La Grandiosa Bertita.